 The recording of the webinar is available for registered users on our digital platform live.nbforum.com.
 If you already have access, feel free to log in to see the recording of the webinar.
 If you don’t, you can buy your access, and enjoy all our past webinars and tens of keynotes from our past events.

 On 11 March, we had an intriguing discussion about simplifying work with Lisa Bodell on Clubhouse.
 Bodell gave us so much food for thought that we wanted to share a few pieces of advice here too.
 Why is simplicity so […]

-On 18 March, we hosted a Clubhouse discussion with Alex Osterwalder, one of the world’s leading innovation experts.
-Osterwalder shared several important points related to innovation and he also shared a few specific insights on business model innovation.
-Here, we […]
+On 18 March, we hosted a Clubhouse discussion with Alex Osterwalder, one of the world’s leading innovation experts and co-founder of Strategyzer.
+Osterwalder shared several important points related to innovation and he also shared a few specific insights on business […]